nauvalazhar/code-design/CONTRIBUTING.md

 Worth noting, please **do not** implement any new feature without opening a new issue first and have disscussion with the maintainers.

+### Commit Your Changes

+You need to follow [conventional commits](https://www.conventionalcommits.org/) for your commit message before you push all the changes.